Carrie Marcus Neiman: Neiman Marcus

 In the early 1900s, most women with money went to dressmakers, and many Texans traveled to New York, or even Europe, to find the best seamstresses and the most contemporary styles.
 Carrie, Al, Herbert, and Minnie wanted to bring fine, ready-made clothing to Texas.
 Their exact motivations remain unclear, but Carrie's previous experience with department stores, and the group's successful sales business likely influenced their decision.

 In 1907, Carrie, Al, and Herman started Neiman Marcus, with the men handling finances and logistics, and Carrie in charge of choosing what goods to sell—a combination of farm goods and readymade fashion.
 She traveled to New York and Paris to choose garments that met her standards of simplicity and elegance.
 Carrie was recovering in the hospital from typhoid fever on opening day, but the store was a resounding success from the beginning.

 The efforts of the founding families, their employees, and the success of the Texas cotton, cattle and later oil and related industries made Neiman Marcus a continuing and growing success story.
-Carrie and many others became a part of Dallas and retailing history and she was designated a "symbol of elegance" by Holiday (magazine).
+Carrie and many others became a part of Dallas and retailing history.

 The store carried many goods that were not available anywhere else in the United States, combined with their devotion to tracking down the perfect piece for their customers, led Carrie to develop a branch of the store devoted to long-distance orders.